Nippon NSPro 950GHneo Iron Golf Shaft Review

 Fit2Score, Dallas Fort Worth, Texas

-UST Mamiya VTS Golf Shaft
+UST Mamiya Recoil Prototype Iron Shaft

 By Russ Ryden, A Golf Digest America’s 100 Best Clubfitter